Kenny Kirkland

-Kenneth David Kirkland (September 28, 1955 – November 12, 1998) was an American pianist and keyboardist.
+Kenneth David Kirkland (September 28, 1955 – November 12, 1998) was an American jazz pianist and keyboardist.

-Biography

 Early life

-Born in Brooklyn, New York, United States, Kirkland was six when he first sat down at a piano keyboard.
-After years of Catholic schooling, Kirkland enrolled at the Manhattan School of Music, where he studied classical piano performance, classical theory and composition.
+Born in Brooklyn, New York, Kirkland was age six when he first sat down at a piano keyboard.
+After years of Catholic schooling, he enrolled at the Manhattan School of Music, where he studied classical piano performance, classical music theory, and composition.

 Career

-Kirkland's first professional work came with Polish fusion violinist Michal Urbaniak, touring throughout Europe with his group in 1977.
-Coincidentally, his next high-profile gig was with another Eastern European jazz émigré, Miroslav Vitous.
-Kirkland is featured on Vitous' ECM recordings First Meeting and Miroslav Vitous Group.
+Kirkland's first professional work came with Polish fusion violinist Michał Urbaniak, touring throughout Europe with his group in 1977.
+Coincidentally, his next high-profile gig was with another Eastern-European jazz émigré, Miroslav Vitouš.
+Kirkland is featured on Vitouš's albums First Meeting and Miroslav Vitous Group, released by ECM.

 In 1980, while Kirkland was on tour in Japan with Terumasa Hino, he met Wynton Marsalis, which began his long association with both Wynton and his older brother Branford.
-On Wynton’s self-titled debut album, Kirkland shared the piano duties with one of his musical influences, Herbie Hancock, but was the sole pianist on Marsalis's subsequent releases Think of One, Hot House Flowers and Black Codes (From the Underground).
+On Wynton's self-titled debut album, Kirkland shared the piano duties with one of his musical influences, Herbie Hancock, but was the sole pianist on Marsalis's subsequent releases Think of One, Hot House Flowers and Black Codes (From the Underground).

-In 1985 Kirkland (alongside Branford Marsalis) joined the Blue Turtles, the jazz-pop studio-and-touring backing band put together by Sting to perform the latter's post-Police solo work and which can be heard on his first two solo releases The Dream of the Blue Turtles and Bring on the Night.
+In 1985, Kirkland (alongside Branford Marsalis) joined the Blue Turtles, the jazz-pop studio-and-touring backing band put together by Sting to perform the latter's post-Police solo work and which can be heard on his first two solo releases, The Dream of the Blue Turtles and Bring On the Night.
 Although the Blue Turtles would be a relatively short-lived outfit (performing two or three years of high-profile touring before Sting opted to continue with more traditional pop lineups), Kirkland would maintain his musical relationship with Sting afterwards, performing various piano and keyboard parts on subsequent studio albums.

-Following his time in the Wynton Marsalis band, Kirkland's main musical collaborator would be Branford Marsalis, whose quartet he joined in 1986 as a founder member.
-He is also featured on Branford’s funk band album Buckshot Lefonque.
+Following his time in the Wynton Marsalis band, Kirkland's main musical collaborator would be Branford Marsalis, whose quartet he joined in 1986 as a founding member.
+He is also featured on Branford's funk band album Buckshot Lefonque.
 When Branford Marsalis assumed the high-visibility role of bandleader for NBC TV's The Tonight Show with Jay Leno, Kirkland became the band's pianist.

 In 1991, he released his debut as a leader, Kenny Kirkland, on GRP Records.
-Thunder And Rainbows (1991, Sunnyside Records), by "Jazz from Keystone", is a trio album with Kirkland, Charles Fambrough, and Jeff "Tain" Watts.
+Also released in 1991, Thunder and Rainbows (Sunnyside), by "Jazz from Keystone", is a trio album with Kirkland, Charles Fambrough, and Jeff "Tain" Watts.